AnasWagih25/ESP32_GPS_Live_Tracker_w_Web-Map/README.md

 1. ESP32 reads live coordinates from the NEO-6M GPS module.
 2. LCD shows:
    - `Waiting for GPS` when fix not acquired
-   - `GPS is ready` when location is locked
+   - `GPS Connected` when location is locked
 3. ESP32 connects to your Wi-Fi and prints its IP via Serial.
 4. Visit `http://<ESP_IP>/` in your browser to view the live map.
 5. The map auto-refreshes the marker every 3 seconds with updated GPS coordinates.